iamdtang/react-concurrency/README.md

 ## Example

-Imagine you have an `AsyncButton` component:
+Imagine you have an `AsyncButton` component that takes an asynchronous function that returns a promise.
+As the promise transitions through its different states, the button's label changes.

 ```jsx
 <AsyncButton